Next Start

 • The force is exerted on the brake pads, which make contact with the brake drum or rotor.

-• The rotation of the wheels slows or stops.
+• Resulting friction causes the rotation of the wheels to slow or stop.

 Without brake fluid, there wouldn’t be the pressure necessary to get your vehicle to a safe and complete stop.
 Any leaks or fluid that hasn’t been changed in a while can cause issues on the road if not addressed.